theogiraudet/Bookshelf/docs/modules/bitwise.md

 ## 🔧 Functions

-Bellow, you can find all functions available in this module.
+Below, you can find all functions available in this module.

 ---